 The Student Conservation Association Northwest Programs

-SCA was launched right here in the Northwest more when the first SCA volunteers reported for service at Olympic National Park and Grand Teton National Park more than 50 years ago.
-Since then, more than 70,000 SCA members have provided over 30 million hours of conservation service nationwide – protecting wildlife, restoring habitats, curating historic sites and more in national parks, forests, and urban green spaces.
+SCA was launched in the Northwest when some of the first SCA volunteers reported for service at Olympic National Park more than 50 years ago.
+Since then over 75,000 members have provided more than 30 million hours of conservation service nationwide – protecting wildlife, restoring habitats, curating historic sites and more in national parks, forests, and urban green spaces.

-In this region, SCA provides conservation service opportunities for hundreds of young adults at Mount Rainier National Park, Mount Baker-Snoqualmie National Forest, Umatilla National Wildlife Refuge and many other federal, state and municipal public lands, and engages hundreds more Northwestern youth in service both here at home and across the country.
+In the Northwest, SCA provides conservation service opportunities for hundreds of young adults at Mount Rainier and North Cascades National Parks, Mount Baker-Snoqualmie National Forest, San Juan Islands National Historic Park, Ebey's Landing National Historic Reserve and many other federal, state and municipal public lands, open spaces and urban farms.

-SCA's National Conservation Crews allow high school age students to serve on a month-long summer volunteer crew, maintaining and restoring hiking trails and restoring habitats on public lands.
-Crews of six-eight students selected from around the country and two experienced leaders live and work in the backcountry doing hands-on work such as felling trees, prying rocks from the ground, building lean-tos, and removing invasive plants.
-While learning outdoor skills, members also work with others to solve tough problems and help the crew out by cooking, cleaning, sharing responsibilities.
+SCA's National Conservation Crews allow high school age students to serve on a month-long summer volunteer crew, maintaining and restoring trails and restoring habitats on public lands.
+Crews from around the country live and work in the backcountry doing hands-on work and learning outdoor skills.

 Recent Successes and Current Challenges